 Sometime later Benny was looking for a new home – so as he was a cob I thought great another Dougal!
 How wrong I was – he is very exuberant and loves to play but needs me to be more of a leader.
 As I had only dabbled in the Parelli system it was time to do more.

 I had lost some confidence so took thing slowly with lessons from a non-Parelli coach – based on Equitation Science – Training Horse and Rider.
 A few lessons in the school and we went out down the lane.
 Benny thought this great idea and marched off as if I wasn’t there – not many brakes or steering.
 So back to basics and as he had been Parelli trained I booked some lessons with Tracey Duncan a 2 star Parelli Professional.
 Plus some lessons with Sally Ede a local Ride With Your Mind coach.

 We have been doing groundwork – as I am a novice at this it is taking some time to get my timing and rope skills up to scratch.
 Parelli is based on reading the horse and mostly uses pressure and release to condition the horse.
 What I wasn’t happy with was that some people escalate that pressure and that to my mind is aversive.

 So began my journey to find a positive but natural way to train Benny.
 This blog will chart that journey and include links to sites I find useful along with a glossary of the terms used.
 It can be confusing for someone just starting out.
-I am still a member of the Parelli Savvy club as I find the program a useful resource if you are sensitive with the pressure/release and use touch to communicate your intentions rather than an escalation of pressure.

 More information to come – so check back soon.